-London based singer-songwriter Lucy Zirins hails from the small town of Burnley, Lancashire.
-With visits to Italy and France under her belt by the time she was 18 years old, Lucy began gigging solo at just 16.
-She picked up the guitar aged 12 after inheriting one from her late Uncle and began songwriting early on.
+Award winning London based singer-songwriter Lucy Zirins hails from the small town of Burnley, Lancashire.
+Gigging regularly at 16, and with visits to Italy and France under her belt by the time she was 18 years old, Lucy picked up the guitar aged 12 after inheriting one from her late Uncle and began songwriting early on.

 What are the press saying about Lucy Zirins?

 - “Lucy Zirins is a young lady going places” – The Yorkshire Times

 - “Still in her early twenties, if she can continue to write songs of this calibre, Lucy Zirins will become a major player” – R2 (Rock ʻnʼ Reel) Magazine on “Whatʼs in Front of Me”

 - “Like that!” – BBC Mark Forrest Show